 As such a direct medium, capitalising on this won’t require a huge investment, but it will need some planning and strategy to ensure you can maximise the impact of your bulk message campaigns.

-Additionally, there are some important dos and don’ts to be aware of when sending bulk marketing messages that are very important to follow.
+Additionally, there are some important dos and don’ts to be aware of when sending bulk SMS for business messaging that are very important to follow.
 Not only will they help you keep inside the law, but following best practice guidelines will help you reach your audience more effectively, ensuring your money goes further and the all-important ROI is improved.

 How to get a great response from bulk text messages